Meet Our Team

 Sub-Specialty Retina and Vitreous

 Heeral R. Shah, MD, joined the practice in August 2014.
-After graduating from the University of Missouri-Kansas City School of Medicine in 2005, she completed an internship at MacNeal Hospital, an affiliate of the University of Chicago in 2006.
-She then completed her Ophthalmology residency training at the Baylor College of Medicine in Houston, Texas in 2009.
-She further went on to complete a medical retina fellowship the New England Eye Center/ Tufts Medical Center in Boston, Massachusetts in 2010.
+She completed her undergraduate degree and medical degree from the University of Missouri-Kansas City School of Medicine in 2005, an accelerated BA-MD program.
+While there, she played Division 1 college tennis for 4 years.
+She was also inducted into the prestigious Alpha Omega Alpha society.
+She then completed an internship at MacNeal Hospital, an affiliate of the University of Chicago in 2006.
+She went on to do an Ophthalmology residency at the Baylor College of Medicine in Houston, Texas in 2009.
+She further went on to complete a Medical Retina fellowship at the New England Eye Center/ Tufts Medical Center in Boston, Massachusetts in 2010.

 She first joined the practice in 2010 for one year, and then followed her husband to Tampa, Florida while he completed his training for three years.
 In Tampa, she worked in training ophthalmology residents from the University of South Florida at the James A. Haley Veterans Affairs Hospital.
 After her husband completed his training, they recently moved back to Joplin, Missouri where she re-joined the practice in August 2014.